gozdemadendere/My_Portfolio_Projects/Spotify Clustering Songs Unsupervised Machine Learning Project/README.md

-## UNSUPERVISED MACHINE LEARNING | CLUSTERING SONGS
-### 1.Project description
+## Spotify Clustering Sogs | Unsupervised Machine Learning
+### Project Objectives & Overview
-#### 1.1.
-Introduction
+#### 1. Overview

+Moosic is a little start-up that creates curated playlists in old and new trends.

+Users can subscribe to their website and listen to these playlists through their preferred Music App (Spotify, Apple Music, Youtube Music).
+They would like that their playlists have a specific "mood" or "style."

+#### 2. Purpose of the Project
-The purpose of this project is to use K-means clustering algorithm to cluster similar songs, thus creating playlists in an automated way.
+The purpose of this project is to cluster similar songs using K-means clustering algorithm and Spotipy API, thus automatically creating Spotify playlists.

-#### 1.2.
-Business Problem / Objective
-Automate the building of Spotify playlists using the spotipy API using K-means clustering algorithm to cluster similar songs in playlists
+A couple of assessments will have to be made:

+- Are Spotify’s audio features able to categorize music with similar songs?
+- Is K-Means a good method to create playlists?

-#### 1.3.
-Dataset
+#### 3. Conclusions

-I will use a database with 5000 songs.
+- Spotify's audio features manages to get logical playlists

+- K-Means method create playlist based on certain audio features, so it may not always produce pleasant sets of songs

+- It may be useful to use other features such as genre labelling to improve clustering

-#### 1.4.
-Methods & Technologies
+#### 4. Technologies & Methods
+Technologies

+- Python (Scikit-Learn, Pandas, Matplotlib)

+- Requests (API)

 Methods Used

+- Unsupervised Machine Learning

-API-Calls
+- API-Calls

-Data Engineering
+- Data Engineering

-Data Visualization
+- Data Visualization

-Unsupervised Machine Learning

-Technologies

-Python

-Pandas

-Jupyter Notebook

-Requests (api)

-Matplotlib

-SciKit Learn